-Urban Sociology track provides its graduates with an in-depth, research-informed and theoretically driven understanding of urban society.
 What is urban about sneakers?
 Why is the city a refuge for queer people?
 How much does Instagram say about a city?
 What are the politics of building a mosque, a church and a Buddhist temple?
 What is participatory about the participatory design?
-Master Program in Urban Sociology is all about hands-on research into the topics that are most current in the contemporary thinking about urbanization.
-Being its part means studying the city as a space of innovation (for new ideas, fashion, music genres, lifestyles), a site of struggle and political mobilization, and a domain for policy interventions.
+Urban Sociology track provides its graduates with an in-depth, research-informed and theoretically driven understanding of urban society.

-The program draws its strength directly from the exceptional expertise of its international faculty.
 A special focus in the program is on social organisation and its relationship to the physical environment, while the methodological emphasis is on ethnography and the qualitative methods of research.
-A combination of theoretical training, practical exercises and internship at small and large companies and organisations offered in the track prepares students to the realities of working in international contexts, which include a constantly diversifying social ecologies of cities like Amsterdam and others, and in the increasingly trans-disciplinary work environments that research institutions, think-tanks, advisory boards and architectural studios are increasingly becoming.
+By learning about what shapes urban spaces, how they respond to change and politics, and how to research and understand them, students become experts in the field of social relations, social problems and policy in the urban context.
+A combination of theoretical training, practical exercises and internship prepares students to the realities of working in international contexts and facing a constantly diversifying social ecologies of cities.

 The Urban Sociology track offers a strong grounding in sociological thought and produces students who are able to: